blaenk/blaenk.github.io/provider/notes/scala.markdown

 }
 ```

-It can also be used to generalize a `using` method, such as Python's `with` from, so that it works on any object that has a `close` method.
+It can also be used to generalize a `using` method, such as Python's `with` syntax, so that it works on any object that has a `close` method.
 The first attempt at generalization wouldn't work because `T` could be any type, even one that _doesn't_ have a `close` method.
 This can be fixed by specifying an upper bound consisting of a refinement type.
 Note that if no base type is specified, like `Animal` preceding the braces above, then Scala uses `AnyRef`

 ``` scala
 def using[T, S](obj: T)(operation: T => S) = {